 Related specifications as appropriate (e.g. if it’s an EC2 thing, link the EC2 docs)

 Anything else you feel it is worthwhile to refer to

-Optional section intended to be used each time the spec is updated to describe new design, API or any database schema updated.
+Optional section for liberty intended to be used each time the spec is updated to describe new design, API or any database schema updated.
 Useful to let reader understand what’s happened along the time.